Processing & Executive Function

 In addition to learning the importance of understanding each student’s cognitive profile in a cognitively diverse classroom, educators will learn to how to recognize students with specific learning difficulties, and how to map learning difficulties to cognitive skills.

-This course consists of ~15 hours of self-led asynchronous e-learning, which are complemented with live synchronous office hours to support learners.
-Learners are encouraged to maintain a pace of one module per week to be in sync with each other to promote meaningful peer discussion and collaboration and to benefit from scheduled office hours and webinars.
+This program consists of ~15 hours of self-led asynchronous e-learning, which are complemented with live synchronous office hours to support learners.
+Learners are encouraged to maintain a flexible pace for their cohort to be in sync with each other to promote meaningful peer discussion and collaboration and to benefit from scheduled office hours and webinars.

 Cognition & Learning